Always From Scratch

 1. Don't cook the shells completely through but also be aware that they are cooking evenly by stirring them often in the pot.
 You don't want them to be really hard because then they won't soften up in the baking pan.

-2. Make sure the shells are packed tightly up against each other, otherwise, they will ooze out all of their filling.
+2. Make sure the shells are packed tightly up against each other; otherwise, they will ooze out all of their filling.

 3. Cover with as much of the sauce as you can.
 This will help soften up the shells so they have the perfect texture.
 Save any extra sauce for reheating, because the shells will soak up some of the sauce and be slightly drier when reheated.

-Looking for some side dishes to serve with your pasta?
-Try serving them with some greens like Italian Lacinato Kale Recipe (Tuscan) or Italian Cabbage Recipe.
+• Vegetables: Try serving them with some greens like Italian Lacinato Kale Recipe (Tuscan) or Italian Cabbage Recipe.

-Don't forget about dessert!
-You'll need some holiday cookies like Chewy White Chocolate Macadamia Nut Cookies or Dark Chocolate Peppermint Sugar Cookies.
+• Dessert: You'll need some holiday cookies like Chewy White Chocolate Macadamia Nut Cookies or Dark Chocolate Peppermint Sugar Cookies.

 Are manicotti and stuffed shells the same?

 Basically, yes.
-Except the shape of the pasta is different.
+Except that the shape of the pasta is different.
 I still stuff them with the same ricotta mixture.

 Other Classic Italian Dishes